jackaponte/revisioning/README.md

 MAINTAINERS
 ===========

+Not currently maintained or under development.
+Feel free to fork and continue my work if you'd like!

-Ported to Backdrop CMS and maintained by Jack Aponte (https://github.com/jackaponte).
+Initially ported to Backdrop CMS and maintained by Jack Aponte (https://github.com/jackaponte).